chat-sdk/docs/README.md

 User user = StorageManager.shared().fetchEntityWithEntityID(userEntityID, User.class);
 ```

-> There is also a useful `fetchOrCreate` method which will try to fetch an entity and if it doesn't exists, return an new entity.
+> There is also a useful `fetchOrCreate` method which will try to fetch an entity and if it doesn't exist, return a new entity.

 ### Deleting entities